-Want to know one of the easiest ways to generate more revenue fast?
+Want to know one of the easiest ways to generate more revenue from your ecommerce store fast?

-Put together an irresistible offer and email it to prospects on your list.
+Put together an irresistible offer and email it to prospective customers on your list.

 Sounds simple, right?

 Everyone has a network.
-Whether you have 5,000 subscribers, 500 connections on LinkedIn, or just a spreadsheet with 50 of your clients, I can guarantee that you have people who can benefit from hearing about what you’re up to.
+Whether you have a list of 5,000 people, 500 connections on LinkedIn, or just a spreadsheet with 50 of your clients, I can guarantee that you have people who can benefit from hearing about what your store has to offer.

 There’s only one problem.

-When your lists are disorganized, sending an update to your most important contacts can be a nightmare of copying and pasting in Excel.
+When your ecommerce marketing data is disorganized across channels, sending an update to your most important contacts can be a nightmare of copying and pasting in Excel.
 Building a relationship between your brand and your customers should be as simple as clicking a couple of buttons and typing up an email.

 That’s where this guide comes in.

-In this post, I’m going to show you how to get all your customer information organized in one platform, Drip, and maintain a healthy, responsive email list that grows your business.
+I’m going to show you how to get all your customer information organized in one platform, Drip, and maintain a healthy, responsive email list that grows your business.

 By the end of this post, you’ll know:

-- How to keep your email list clean and filled with only prospects who want to hear from you
+How to keep your ecommerce marketing email lists clean and filled with only people who want to hear from you.

-- The #1 feature you need in an email provider (if you just get this one thing right, you’ll be ahead of almost everyone in your industry)
+The No. 1 feature you need in an Ecommerce CRM (if you just get this one thing right, you’ll be ahead of almost everyone in your industry).

-Fair warning: I’m going to show you how to perform each of these actions in Drip Ecommerce CRM.
+Heads up!
+I’m going to show you how to perform each of these actions in Drip Ecommerce CRM.
 If you aren’t a Drip customer, don’t worry—these strategies can apply to any email provider with a little bit of work.

-“I’ve got all these subscribers that fall into 3 or 4 different buckets.
+Have you ever thought, “I’ve got all these people that fall into three or four different buckets.
 How do I organize them so I can send the right email to the right person?”

 The solution is simpler than you’d think.

 But before I show you the key to managing all the people you want to communicate with, let’s talk about one big differentiator between email providers.

-- List-centric: Your subscribers exist on different lists.
-If you send an email broadcast to multiple lists, it’s possible that people could receive duplicate emails and you are charged twice for the same subscriber.
+If you send an email broadcast to multiple lists, it’s possible that people could receive duplicate emails and you would be charged twice for the same person.
 Most traditional email providers are list-centric.
 This type of email provider wants you to think about your customers as clumps of interests and actions.

-Eventually, there will come a time when you want to send an email to a hyper-specific segment of your subscribers.
-And people-centric email tools, like Drip ECRM, make hyper-segmentation and personalization simple, whereas list-centric tools can leave you stuck with choosing between “spray and pray” and not sending that email at all.
+Eventually, there will come a time when you want to send an email to a hyper-specific segment of people.
+The people-centric email tools, like Drip ECRM, make hyper-segmentation and personalization simple, whereas list-centric tools can leave you stuck with choosing between generic “batch-and-blast” emails or not sending that email at all.

 In 2015, Dan Andrews of the Tropical MBA had emailed his list about an exclusive event for million-dollar entrepreneurs.
-And he wanted to make one final push before closing applications.
+He wanted to make one final push before closing applications.

 Since Dan had already emailed his list, he simply wanted to send a reminder to people who:

-You would think so.
-But Dan’s list-centric email tool didn’t give him these options.
+Simple, right?
+You would think so, but Dan’s list-centric email tool didn’t give him these options.

-He was stuck blasting his entire list about the same event again—even though it wasn’t relevant to 90% of his subscribers.
+He was stuck blasting his entire list about the same event again—even though it wasn’t relevant to 90% of his audience.
 (Here’s a podcast episode with the full story.)

 With a people-centric tool, on the other hand, you have much more power to filter people by all the nitty-gritty details, like this:

-In Drip, you can send specific emails to people who:
+In Drip ECRM, you can send specific emails to people who:

-- Are tagged as a “Client” but not a “Friend” or “Media Partner” (in the attributes that you noted when you imported a CSV of subscribers)
+Are tagged as a “Client” but not a “Friend” or “Media Partner” (in the attributes that you noted when you imported a CSV of people).

-- Have clicked on a link indicating their interest in learning more about your consulting services
+Have clicked on a link indicating their interest in learning more about your products.

 And the list goes on.

-For most businesses, simply moving to a people-centric tool is the easiest way to improve your email list management.
-That’s because you can begin to segment your subscribers with greater precision using attributes like tags and events.
+For most businesses, simply moving to a people-centric tool is the easiest way to improve your email list management because you can begin to segment people with greater precision using attributes like tags and events.

 And that brings us to…

-Foundation #2: Use Tags and Events to Keep Track of Subscribers (and Send Them the Right Messages)
+Foundation #2: Use Tags and Events to Keep Track of People (and Send Them the Right Messages)

 Let’s start by defining tags.

-A tag is simply a piece of data you attach to a user.
+A tag is simply a piece of data you attach to a person.
 For example, you might tag someone with the name of a product they’ve purchased, a membership level they’ve reached, or the name of the discount they used.

-Let’s say I run an online store that sells running gear and hosts a weekly running podcast, and I want to see all the software demo leads I’ve generated from LinkedIn advertising in the past 30 days.
+For example, let’s say I run an online store that sells running gear and hosts a weekly running podcast, and I want to see all the leads I’ve generated from LinkedIn advertising for my podcast in the past 30 days.

-And let’s suppose I’m tagging leads with “LinkedIn Demo Prospect” when they submit a demo landing page I’ve set up specifically for LinkedIn visitors.
+And let’s suppose I’m tagging leads with “LinkedIn Podcast Prospect” when they submit the landing page I’ve set up specifically for LinkedIn visitors.

-If I use the tag “LinkedIn Demo Prospect” and decide later that I want to find leads who requested a demo from LinkedIn between April 1st and April 30th, I’m out of luck.
-That’s because (as Brennan points out) tags won’t let you filter based on time.
+If I use the tag “LinkedIn PPC Podcast Prospect” and decide later that I want to find leads who signed up for my podcast from LinkedIn between April 1 and April 30, I’m out of luck.
+That’s because (as Brennan points out) tags won’t let you filter people based on time or date.

 But events are different.

-Let’s suppose I fire the event “Requested a demo from LinkedIn” in addition to my tag.
+Let’s suppose I fire the event “Joined Running Podcast from LinkedIn PPC” in addition to my tag.

-With that event firing when people sign up for my podcast, I can easily find a cohort of all LinkedIn PPC leads who requested a demo in February.
+With that event firing when people sign up for my podcast, I can easily find a cohort of all LinkedIn PPC leads who joined my running podcast in February.

 And tons more.

 If your business depends on generating qualified leads or re-engaging with customers, this data is invaluable.

-Note: If tags and events seem like a lot to wrap your head around, don’t worry.
-A good starting point for managing your list is simply tagging each subscriber “prospect” or “customer.”
+Pro tip: If tags and events seem like a lot to wrap your head around, don’t worry.
+A good starting point for managing your list is simply tagging each person as “prospect” or “customer.”

 Foundation #3: Set up a System to Clean Your Email List (So You Maintain a High Sender Reputation)

-With time, any list will accumulate subscribers who stop opening emails.
+With time, any ecommerce store will accumulate people who stop opening and engaging with marketing emails.

-Pruning your list to remove inactive subscribers is a basic tenet of email hygiene.
+Pruning your list to remove inactive people is a basic tenet of email hygiene.

-- Find a segment of subscribers who haven’t opened your past 15 emails.
+Find a segment of people who haven’t opened your past 15 emails.

-- Unsubscribe them—or send them a reengagement campaign to give them one last chance to stay on board.
+Unsubscribe them—or (better yet!) send them a reengagement campaign to give them another shot to stay on board.

-Unsubscribing a large chunk of your subscribers can be scary.
+Pruning a large chunk of your list can be scary.
 But chances are, if someone hasn’t opened your last 15 emails, they’re probably not interested in hearing from you.
 And performing this pruning action will keep your sender reputation in good standing.